JanJakob1/personal-homepage/content/publication/hamiltonian-learning/index.md

 slides: example
 ---

-This project is my first independent research project I started last October.
+This project is currently ongoing.

 <!-- {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.